Which place is cheaper, Hamburg or Bern?

 Both Hamburg and Bern are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Bern in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Hamburg for the museums, the shopping scene, and the cuisine during these months.

 Hamburg can be very cold during winter.
 Bern can get quite cold in the winter.
 In the winter, Bern is much warmer than Hamburg.
-Typically, the winter temperatures in Bern in January are around 3°C (37°F), and Hamburg is about 0°C (33°F).
+Typically, the winter temperatures in Bern in January average around 3°C (37°F), and Hamburg averages at about 0°C (33°F).

 Bern usually receives more sunshine than Hamburg during winter.
-At this time of the year, Bern gets 65 hours of sunny skies, while Hamburg receives 42 hours of full sun.
+Bern gets 65 hours of sunny skies, while Hamburg receives 42 hours of full sun in the winter.

 In January, Bern usually receives less rain than Hamburg.
-At this time of the year, Bern gets 54 mm (2.1 in) of rain, while Hamburg receives 61 mm (2.4 in) of rain.
+Bern gets 54 mm (2.1 in) of rain, while Hamburg receives 61 mm (2.4 in) of rain each month for the winter.

 Both Hamburg and Bern during the spring are popular places to visit.
 Most visitors come to Bern for the natural beauty during these months.
 Furthermore, the spring months attract visitors to Hamburg because of the natural beauty.

 In April, Bern is generally a little warmer than Hamburg.
-Temperatures in Bern average around 11°C (52°F), and Hamburg stays around 8°C (46°F).
+Daily temperatures in Bern average around 11°C (52°F), and Hamburg fluctuates around 8°C (46°F).

 In the spring, Bern often gets around the same amount of sunshine as Hamburg.
 Bern gets 164 hours of sunny skies this time of year, while Hamburg receives 161 hours of full sun.